NTerpo/dclg-data-viz/README.md

 * index2.html : X axis is 10 times the absolute value of the difference between values from both datasets
 * index3.html : X axis = 1st dataset, Y axis = 2nd dataset => each couple of points represent one local authority, the farest they are from the diagonal, the more different they are in both datasets, the radius is function of the value.
+* index4.html : same than index3.html but with just 1 circle per local authority